AJ-DIZON/ethAvax3/README.md

 transferToken - Transfer tokens to the reciepient with the desired token amount.

-## Executing the program
+## Executing the Contract

-1. To run this program, you can use Remix, an online Solidity IDE.
+1. To run this contract, you can use Remix, an online Solidity IDE.
 To get started, go to the Remix website: https://remix.ethereum.org/.

 2. Clone the repository into the website and compile.
 Make sure the compiler is 8.20.

 3. Once compiled, you can deploy and use the contract.

-4. You can now use the program!
+4. You can now use the contract!

 # Author